EggBanana123/TeamForever-v4-1.3/README.md

 ### Q: I found a bug!
 A: Submit an issue in the issues tab and we _might_ fix it in the main branch.
 Don't expect any future releases, however.

-### Q: Will you do a decompilation for Sonic CD (2011)?
-A: I already have!
-You can find it [here](https://github.com/Rubberduckycooly/Sonic-CD-11-Decompilation).

-### Q: Will you do a decompilation for Sonic Mania?
-A: No. Sonic Mania is much bigger and requires that I'd decompile not only how the (far more complex) RSDKv5 works, but also all _600+_ objects work.

 # Special Thanks
 * [Chuli](https://github.com/MGRich) for helping me fix bugs, tweaking up my sometimes sloppy code and generally being really helpful and fun to work with on this project.